Fantomas42/django-blog-zinnia/README.rst

 ----------

 If you use `django-cms
-<http://www.django-cms.org/>`_, Zinnia can be integrated into your pages, with the plugins system.
+<http://www.django-cms.org/>`_, Zinnia can be integrated into your pages, thanks to the plugin system.

-For doing that simply register **zinnia.plugins** in the INSTALLED_APPS section of your project's settings.
+Simply register **zinnia.plugins** in the INSTALLED_APPS section of your project's settings.

 Templatetags
 ============